Brother Bear

-Brother Bear is a 2003 American animated musical fantasy comedy-drama film produced by Walt Disney Feature Animation and released by Walt Disney Pictures.
-The 44th Disney animated feature film, it was directed by Aaron Blaise and Robert Walker (in their feature directorial debuts) and produced by Chuck Williams, from a screenplay written by Tab Murphy, Lorne Cameron, David Hoselton, and the writing team of Steve Bencich and Ron J. Friedman.
-The film stars the voices of Joaquin Phoenix, Jeremy Suarez, Rick Moranis, Dave Thomas, Jason Raize (in his only film role), and D.B.
-Sweeney.
-Brother Bear follows an Alaska native boy named Kenai as he pursues a bear and kills it, but the Spirits, incensed by this unnecessary death, change Kenai into a bear himself as punishment.
-In order to be human again, Kenai must travel to a mountain where the Northern lights touch the earth.
+Brother Bear is a 2003 American animated musical comedy-drama film produced by Walt Disney Feature Animation.
+It was directed by Aaron Blaise and Robert Walker, and written by Tab Murphy, Lorne Cameron and David Hoselton, Steve Bencich and Ron J. Friedman.
+The film features the voices of Joaquin Phoenix, Jeremy Suarez, Rick Moranis, Dave Thomas, Jason Raize, and D. B. Sweeney.
+The story follows a Native American boy named Kenai who is transformed into a bear by the Great Spirits as punishment for killing one.
+To become human again, he must travel to a faraway mountain, befriending a cub named Koda along the way.